Terradue/cloud-admin-doc/source/sandbox2aws.md

 If the previous facts are verified, proceed with the following steps:

 * Login into the Sandbox,
+* Copy the content of the folder *resources/scripts* in a directory you prefer,
 * Type:
 ```bash
 $ ./resources/scripts/ciop-sandbox-prepare.sh